learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 PYTHON_VERSION=3.8.13
 ```

-Click "Save Changes" and wait for a few minutes.
-Navigate to "Events" to check
+Click "Save Changes" and wait for a while.
+(Render's free tier can take up to
+an hour to get everything set up, so you might want to grab a bagel and coffee
-for progress and errors.
-When Render tells you the site is "Live", navigate to
+while you wait.)
+Navigate to "Events" to check for progress and errors.
+When
+Render tells you the site is "Live", navigate to your site URL and view Birdsy
-your site URL and view Birdsy in all its glory!
+in all its glory!

 ***